thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

         .then(data => { myFunction(); })
         .catch(err => console.error(err))
       ```
-  - Legacy API Home Assitant Meassurement/Sensor Entity
+  - Legacy API Home Assistant Measurement/Sensor Entity
     - The first time this service is called a sensor is automatically created in Home Assistant.
     - `nameOfEntityYouWant` The name of the entity is of anything you want, helpful to add prefix like flow- or pressure-
     - `unit` is anything you want like % or volts, psi, m3/hr, etc.